crawlbotseo/crawlbotseo.github.io/Password-generator/readme.md

 - what length do you want the password to be?
 - do you need lower characters?
 - do you need upper characters?
-- do you need numeric?
+- do you need numeric characters?
-- do you need special?
+- do you need special characters?
 - after all of the inputs are added to the propmt, the script will generate a random password based on the input. what is the purpose of this repo
 - the purpose of this repo is to create a random password generator